Laura Latini

 Laura Latini (3 November 1969 – 19 August 2012) was an Italian voice actress.

 Biography

-Latini was the first-born daughter of actor Franco Latini and dialogue adapter Maria Pinto.
+Latini was the firstborn daughter of actor Franco Latini and dialogue adapter Maria Pinto.
 She was also the older sister of voice actress Ilaria Latini and the older half-sister of voice actor Fabrizio Vidale.
 Latini was best known for providing the Italian dubbed voice of Karen Walker from Will & Grace, among other roles.
 She regularly dubbed actress Regina Hall in Italian.

 In her animated roles, Latini voiced Dijonay Jones in the Italian dubbed version of The Proud Family, Pixie in Pixie and Dixie and Mr. Jinks, Blinky Bill in The Adventures of Blinky Bill, Sherri & Terri in The Simpsons, Gwen in Total Drama, Rita in Flushed Away more.
 After her death, several of her roles were replaced by other actresses, such as Roberta De Roberto, who took over her roles of Karen Walker in the 2017 revival of Will & Grace and Gwen in Total Drama All-Stars.